Summer Deals & Coupon Codes for 2023

 Possible Solution

-Usually the heating element is located behind the lower front panel of the right side of an electric dryer.
+Usually, the heating element is located behind the lower front panel of the right side of an electric dryer.
 It should be tested for continuity.
-It’s possible to only replace the coil but should be done by a certified technician.
+It’s possible only to replace the coil but a certified technician should do it.

 Cause #5 – Heating Element Assembly.
 For Electric Dryers Only

-This is a complete bundle that includes the rear housing with a heating element coil and insulators already attached.
+This complete bundle includes the rear housing with a heating element coil and attached insulators.

 As in #4, if the heating element is defective, it will not heat the air being blown into the drum.